 “I’m one of the fortunate ones, I think,” Boitnott said.
 “I’ve been working from home primarily since 2013 so not too much has changed for me.”

 What has held his freelancing career stable in this time, and what has kept him connected to clients, is the common need for written content.

 “Most companies recognize how vital content is to their business and want to keep their strategy in place.
 The truth is, content is so important in terms of search engine ranking and lead generation that very few can afford to limit it as a part of their ongoing strategies.”

 See what you can rely on in your business’s market to help provide stability in your own work.

 Consider Your Working From Home Tips for Success

 What is it that helps your business succeed in this time of remote work?

 If you’re finding success, that’s great.
-But if there’s still improvement to be made, we hope that the reflections offered by these business have given you some food for thought.
+But if there’s still improvement to be made, we hope that the reflections offered by these businesses have given you some food for thought.

 For further reading, check out our profile of two VirtualPBX staff members who share their working from home tips for success as mothers of young children.